 Especially with night vision scopes, an all-in-one deal is a great idea.
 The mount is built into this optic, allows the unit to sit lower on the bore axis and balance much better while in the field.

 Other small features like the flip up lens cover that protects not only the objective lens but also the infrared illuminator makes the scope more weatherproof and affords you peace of mind in the field.

 For hunting out to normal ranges of about 200 yards, this is an excellent night vision scope from Night Owl.

 5 Firefield FF16001 NVRS 3x 42mm Gen 1 Night Vision Riflescope

-Built-in to this optic is a rugged and dependable mount that is set up for quick detach and easy to adjust incremental reticle brightness controls.
-All told, this is one of the best night vision scopes for a lightweight rifle used for shooting or hunting at night.
-If you prefer an AR pattern rifle for varmint control there is no better optics in this one.
+Built-in to this optic is a rugged and dependable mount that is set up for quick detach and the easy to adjust incremental reticle brightness controls.
+All told, this is one of the best scopes for a lightweight rifle used for shooting or hunting at night.
+If you prefer an AR pattern rifle for varmint control there is no better optic than this one.

-This is one of the few optics on the market to feature titanium body that saves weight over a steel tube but adds substantially more strength than a comparable aluminum.
-The ergonomic design of this optic makes it easy to use and the intuitive controls means that there is very little learning curve to getting first-round hits in the dark knight.
+This is one of the few optics on the market to feature a titanium body that saves weight over a steel tube but adds substantially more strength than a comparable aluminum body..
+The ergonomic design of this optic makes it easy to use and the intuitive controls means that there is very little learning curve to getting first-round hits in the dark of night.

 6 Firefield FF26014T Tactical Night Vision Rifle Scope